 - What disaster recovery procedures are in place?

 - What is the availability of support by professional IT staff?

-To assist staff and students in the selection of the most appropriate storage for their specific needs, the Digital Data Storage Options at Monash chart [pdf 5.97Kb] and accompanying Benefits and Limitations table provide information on storage services at Monash.
-With the aim of helping to simplify selection.
+To assist Monash researchers and graduate research students in the selection of the most appropriate storage for their specific needs, the Digital Data Storage Options at Monash chart and accompanying Benefits and Limitations table provide information on storage services at Monash.

-It is highly recommended that you store your research data on networked drives that are managed by professional IT staff (eSolutions).
+It is highly recommended that you store your research data on networked drives that are managed by Monash eSolutions).